sroccaserra/coding-dojo/README.md

     (autoload 'dojo-new-project "coding-dojo" nil t)

-and set the \*dojo-template-dir* variable to point to the coding-dojo `languages` directory.
+and set the `*dojo-template-dir*` variable to point to the coding-dojo `languages` directory (or your own template dir).

 Then call `dojo-new-project` when you want to create a new project.

-`dojo-new-project` will ask you in which language you want to work, then the name of the project.
+`dojo-new-project` will ask you the name of the project, then in which language you want to work.

 Adding new languages